 Lake Street Beach in Glen Arbor

 Plop the towel down on either side of the boat launch for a quick sun by Glen Arbor’s Le Bear Resort; don’t miss the Hawaiian Ice up the street.
-Jaunt to nearby Art’s Tavern for a quick, classic bite and some weird taxidermy.
-Take Lake St north in Glen Arbor.
+Head over to nearby Art’s Tavern for a quick, classic bite and some weird taxidermy.
+Take Lake Street north in Glen Arbor.
 Roadside parking, no facilities. ↑ To Page Contents.

 Old Settler’s Picnic Area near Glen Arbor

 At the southeast corner of Big Glen Lake, the Old Settler’s Picnic Area is just that: the place where the first residents of the Glen Arbor area would kick back on a Sunday evening to watch the sun set.
 With a gazebo, canoe launch, playground equipment, barbecues and picnic tables, the spot’s perfect for a family afternoon or a post-meal lounge after dinner at eateries La Becasse or Funistrada.
 From Glen Arbor, drive south on M22 over the Glen Lake narrows, then turn left on County Rd 675; 1500 feet past La Becasse.
 Basic facilities, paved parking, picnic tables. ↑ To Page Contents.